EternityForest/barrel.css/README.md

 ### .paper
 This object should have it's own background, it is like a popup you're going to put over something else.

+### .rounded
+Round the corners with the default global border-radius.

 ### .undecorated
 Remove borders, backgrounds, shadows, and backdrop filters.